darimuhittin/bullmq-example/README.md

-# A nestjs project using:
+# A nestjs microservices project using:

+- Redis & PubSub for communication between services
 - BullMQ & Redis for queueing
 - BullBoard for monitoring